 Don’t use a headset.
 If you really have to, get the Jabra Evolve 65 ($180), or any other of the Jabra Evolve family that fits your wearing preferences.
 For occasional calls the Apple AirPods are just fine.

 Make sure to activate your webcam and look directly to each other in video conferences.
 For that, the webcam must be on eye-level (or slightly above).
 This rules out your laptop’s built-in camera as it’s mounted too low.
 Instead, get an external webcam and mount in on top of your primary screen.
+4K or 60 FPS are not required.
 We use a Logitech C920 ($79).

 Corona-Update: As the Logitech C920 and C922 webcams are currently out-of-stock everywhere: The camera model itself is not super important.
 Any webcam should work.
 And in the meantime it is totally fine to use your laptop’s built-in camera.
 Anyway, try to look directly to each other in video conferences.

 Don’t work primarily on your notebook monitor for ergonomic reasons and because of issues with the webcam position.
 Get an external 27” 4K display.
 4K resolution is required to display others shared screens sharply, especially when scaled.
 No ultra-wide or 5K – it’s not worth it because it makes displaying your shared screen hard!
-We would love to see a monitor with a webcam built-in, good speakers, and Thunderbolt 3 in a beautiful design.
+We would love to see a monitor with a webcam built-in, good speakers, and Thunderbolt 3 in a sleek design.
 Unfortunately none of currently available monitors matches these requirements.
-So, we bought the EIZO EV2785 ($1000), a good 4K IPS display to get at least a sleek design, and we’re quite happy with it.
+We have the EIZO EV2785 ($1000), but any 4K IPS display should be fine.

-2-Factor Authentication should be enabled everywhere nowadays.
+2-Factor Authentication should be enabled everywhere nowadays, especially for business accounts.
 But entering the OTP code from Google Authenticator is still a hassle.
 So, we prefer to use the YubiKey 5C Nano ($60) whenever possible, giving consent by a simple touch.

 A flaky connection is annoying for everyone.
 For a reliable and fast connection, use a Cat 7 ethernet cable to connect your computer to your router.
 If you have to resort to Wi-Fi, invest, for the sake of your team, in high quality access points.
 We recommend Ubiquiti Unifi and Amplifi.